 Events that took place centuries ago are as personal to many Serbs as if they happened last week.
-The history of present-day Serbia is defined by foreign invasions, from the time the Celts supplanted the Illyrians in the 4th century BC followed by the arrival of the Romans 100 years later, the Slavs in the 6th century AD, the Ottomans in the 14th century, the Austro-Hungarians in the late 19th and early 20th centuries, and the Germans during WWII.
+The history of present-day Serbia is defined by foreign invasions, from the time the Celts supplanted the Illyrians in the 4th century BC followed by the arrival of the Romans 100 years later and the Slavs in the 6th century AD.

 Enter the Ottomans

 Medieval Serbia flowered under the Nemanjić dynasty from the second half of the 12th century.
 It was recognised as a kingdom in 1217 during the rule of Stefan Prvovenčani, whose brother Sava became the first archbishop of the independent Serbian Orthodox Church.
 The 'golden age' was reached during Stefan Dušan's reign as emperor (1346–55).

 Serbia declined after his death, and at the pivotal Battle of Kosovo in 1389 – much mythologised in Serbian national consciousness – the Turks defeated the Serbs, ushering in nearly 500 years of Islamic rule.
 Early revolts were crushed, but the 1815 uprising led to de facto independence that became complete in 1878 under the Obrenović royal dynasty.

 During the Balkan Wars (1912–13), the Ottomans were driven out of present-day North Macedonia and Kosovo and these territories were incorporated into the Kingdom of Serbia.